pretalx/pretalx-orcid/README.rst

 5. Execute ``make`` within this directory to compile translations.

+6. Update your database scheme with ``python -m pretalx migrate``.

-6. Restart your local pretalx server.
+7. Restart your local pretalx server.
 You can now use the plugin from this repository for your events by enabling it in the 'plugins' tab in the settings.